waimea-msmalley/300DTD-Assesment/docs/Design.md

 - Hashing users passwords for security purposes
 - Making an account should be simple and easy

-The process of making an account in the interface is extreamly easy, and straightforward.
+The process of making an account in the interface is extremely easy, and straightforward.
 When the account is make, it is stored in a secure database and the passwords are hashed for extra security.

 Creating a Login:
 ![alt text](images/makinglogin.png)